Bangor Auditorium

-The Bangor Auditorium was a 5,948 seat multi-purpose arena located in downtown Bangor, Maine.
+The Bangor Auditorium was a 5,948-seat multi-purpose arena located in downtown Bangor, Maine.

 History

+Construction of the Bangor Auditorium began in early 1955, after the city of Bangor, Maine hired architect Eaton Tarbell to design the facility.
+The auditorium opened its doors to the public for the first time on October 1, 1955 with a maximum capacity of 7,426.

-It opened October 1, 1955 and was used for concerts (maximum capacity 6,800), sporting events, circus performances, political rallies, as well as trade shows with 16,000 square feet (1500 m2) of space.
+The auditorium shared the same complex as the Bangor Civic Center, and was mainly used for concerts, sporting events, circus performances, political rallies, as well as trade shows with 16,000 square feet (1500 m2) of space.

+During its years of operation, the auditorium hosted several notable politicians, musicians, and other people of note, including: Barack Obama, Jimmy Carter, Bob Dylan, KISS, Aerosmith, Garth Brooks, Willie Nelson, the WWE, and others.

 It was demolished in 2013.
-It shared the same complex as the Bangor Civic Center.
-For decades, it hosted the Maine Principals' Association basketball tournament each February, as well as the graduation ceremonies for Bangor High School in June.
+For decades, the auditorium was a hub for youth and men's basketball competitions.
+It hosted the Maine Principals' Association basketball tournament each February, as well as the graduation ceremonies for Bangor High School in June.
 It also served as the home of the Maine Windjammers of the Continental Basketball Association, and the University of Maine men's and women's basketball teams for a few seasons until 1992.
 The V-shape style of the building gave it the look of giant wings and adds to the atmosphere.
 A statue of Paul Bunyan towered outside as a symbol of the city's prosperous history as a lumber port in the early-to-mid-19th century.

-The building was designed by architect Eaton W. Tarbell, a local proponent of modern architecture.

 The auditorium and civic center shared its campus with Bass Park, home of the Bangor State Fair as well as Bangor Raceway, one of the oldest harness racing facilities in New England.
 Bangor Auditorium has hosted many major musical acts and has been a stop for World Wrestling Entertainment house shows for many years.